thegrumpys/odop/client/docs/Help/alerts.md

 It is possible that operation of the [AutoFix](/docs/Help/terminology.html#autoFix) feature has contributed to the situation.

 In order to resolve this situation, put one or more Independent Variables in Free status.
+Specifically, uncheck the checkbox that is positioned between the associated variable's value and its units label.
+When in Calculator View, first click the variable in order to open its value change dialog box.

 See also:
  - [Terminology - AutoFix](/docs/Help/terminology.html#autoFix)